Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Ah, the old "refresh the page" hack.
 Go ahead and click that spiraled arrow at the top of your browser.
 When you reload the page, you might find that your browser can read the website's security certificate this time, and you can go look at those sweet motorcycles.
 If it doesn't work, it might be worth completely exiting the browser and trying again.
 You can also load up the website through a different browser to determine if it genuinely is a certificate error.

 Refreshing the page is a good first step for any error codes, browser timeouts or warnings.
 It never hurts to make sure there's actually a problem before trying to solve it.
+If that doesn't work, it might be worth exiting your browser and trying again.
+You can also load up the website through a different browser to determine if it genuinely is a certificate error.

 2. Check Your Wi-Fi Connection